-The Transaction costs for 2021-22 are reported as £4.341m (2020-21 £2.584m), these reflect the cost of the investment activity of the fund to achieve its objectives.
+The Transaction costs for 2021-22 are reported as £4.341m (2020-21 £2.584m), these reflect the cost of the day to day management of the fund to achieve its objectives.

 Fife Pension Fund is committed to and continuing participation in the Cost Transparency Initiative and completion of templates has highlighted costs that were not previously disclosed or reported.